syntho-ai/syntho-docs/docs/deployment/kubernetes/syntho_application.md

 ingress:
     enabled: true
     name: frontend-ingress
-    className: nginx  # Set to classname of the ingress controller you are using
+    className: nginx  # Set to class name of the ingress controller you are using
     annotations: {
       cert-manager.io/cluster-issuer: "", # In case cert-manager is used for SSL nginx.ingress.kubernetes.io/proxy-buffer-size: "32k",